 As always, I would love to hear feedback, and opinions, if you are interested in this and inspired or provoked enough to share them with me!
 As with all content that I make public, I do so primarily to provoke thoughts and inspire healthy discussion and debate.
 We can only grow from this.
 Thanks for reading!

-Edit: Monday 11th September - Who saw Anderson's emotional speech after the US Open Final last night, where he saved his biggest acknowledgement and thanks to the end, which was for his parents.
+Tennis Parents edit (Sept 2017): Who saw Anderson's emotional speech after the US Open Final last night, where he saved his biggest acknowledgement and thanks to the end, which was for his parents.
 He mentioned that his Dad built him a wall in the backyard to hit against, and always taught him to keep fighting.
 And Rafa of course has always had Uncle Toni, a close family member who has invested as much as Rafa has into his incredible tennis journey.

 Copyright 2013.
 Nick Wheatley Tennis.
 All rights reserved.